 Focusing primarily on the European context, the series will include three Urban Forums (primarily online) in 2021 – in Dundee, Scotland, L’Aquila, Italy and Helsinki, Finland – and a colloquium in Biella, Italy in 2022.
 The Forums will be open discussion spaces focusing on the local context including workshops on virtual co-production methods and round table discussions on: the impact of Covid-19 had on the city’s creative economies; alternative forms of creativity and urban interaction emerging during pandemic; and local opportunities for sustainable and inclusive (re)development and policymaking.
 In recognition of emerging creative centres in the global South and the value of diverse perspectives, mutual learning opportunities will be developed through discussions with Southern cities.

 A key focus of the Colloquium will be developing papers for a peer-reviewed special issue journal on European Creative Cities and Covid-19.
-It will also include themed discussions and a workshop on decolonialising urban studies.
-A public photo/short video competition will add a visual dimension to the series.
 With an emphasis on Early Career Researcher participation, the series aims to include participants from a range of disciplines and institutions who share a common interest in creative cities policies, urban creative economies development and issues associated with the pandemic.